Jorge's relationship advice is based on experience and observation. Let his trial and error be your success (hopefully).

 In that case, try traveling around.
 Sometimes you'll only need to travel to a different city to find a place that has the kind of vibe you're looking for.
 Other times, you may need to consider a different country with a vastly different set of values.

-For example, if you are one of those minorities who falls under the LGBT+ umbrella, then you probably won't have much fun in a small town.
+For example, if you fall under the LGBT+ umbrella, then you probably won't have much fun in a small town.
 LGBT folks are not very common statistically, and they tend to congregate in large metropolitan areas, so you'll probably feel lonely and have a hard time finding people who will relate to you.

 So if you are an LGBTer or some other similar minority, I highly, HIGHLY recommend moving to a major city.
 If your entire country is hostile towards your kind, then obviously, I recommend fleeing if you can.
 Your environment can make a huge difference.
 A bad environment where you can't be open and honest about yourself enough to make close friends will stunt your emotional growth.